wallandall/todo-api/README.md

   supertest

 ```
-To install all dependencies type the below command
+To install all dependencies type the below command from the application directory

 ```
 npm install